klmartinez/klmartinez.github.io/About_Me/index.md

 I'm a hobbyist photographer, which serves as a nice creative outlet after a long day in the lab or office.
 You can check out some of my galleries on my [photography page](https://mcmaurer.github.io/Photography/).
 I also enjoy playing racquetball and lacrosse, camping, canoeing, hiking, and thrift shopping.

-You can also contact me at culshawmaurer [at] arizona [dot] edu.
-You can follow me on Twitter or Github by following the links at the bottom of this page.
+You can [contact me by email](https://mcmaurer.github.io/Email_Me/) or follow me on Twitter, Github, or Instagram by following the links at the bottom of this page.
 You can also try carrier pigeon, message in a bottle, or yelling really loud, but these have proven less successful.